Sundin/kubernetes-tutorial/pod.md

     curl -X GET "http://localhost:8080/WeatherForecast" -H  "accept: text/plain"

+In [chapter 4](./ingress.md) we will have a look at a more robust solution to access your service from the outside world.

 ## Advanced

 If a Kubernetes manifest is removed from the weather-api repository, Flux will remove it from your cluster.
 If you delete a Kustomization from the kubernetes-tutorial repository, Flux will remove all Kubernetes objects that were previously applied from that Kustomization.